Br1stles/Enlighten_API_Integration/README.md

-Enlighten_API_Integration
+Enlighten API Integration

-For use with the Enlight API
+For Using the Enlight API